-AMY GOODMAN: And what now, what happens next for you?
+AMY GOODMAN: And what now?
+What happens next for you?

-AMY GOODMAN: How much do you make an hour right now?
-As a janitor.
+AMY GOODMAN: How much do you make an hour right now as a janitor?

-MERCEDES HERRERA: Right now, this is $5.55 an hour.
-Next month is more.
+MERCEDES HERRERA: Oh, right now, this is $5.55 an hour.
+Next month is more, $6.25.

-AMY GOODMAN: You make now $5?
+AMY GOODMAN: Five dollars.
+You make now $5?

-MERCEDES HERRERA: Yes. $5.55.
-Will be more next month.
+MERCEDES HERRERA: Yeah, $5.55.
+Then more next month.

 AMY GOODMAN: Nelson Canela, why did you go from New York to Houston for this?
 You’re not a janitor in Houston.

-AMY GOODMAN: Did you meet many other war veterans in the streets of Houston, many other people who fought in Iraq or Afghanistan who are janitors in New York or Houston or other parts of the country?
+AMY GOODMAN: Did you meet many other war veterans in the streets of Houston, many other people who fought in Iraq or Afghanistan, who are janitors in New York or Houston or other parts of the country?

-AMY GOODMAN: Are you headed to other parts of the country?
-Perhaps other parts of the south?
+AMY GOODMAN: Are you headed to other parts of the country, perhaps other parts of the South?